gitmylo/FlowNodes/readme.md

 Convert a batch (Items are executed separately when put into another node) to a list (Items are all given at once, but the node needs to support it.)
 This is most useful for reading/writing individual batch items using operation nodes.
 Or to give it as an input for a script node.
 ![Batch and list convert](https://github.com/gitmylo/FlowNodes/blob/master/img/Batch%20List%20Convert.jpg?raw=true)
+### Create list
+Uses no-cache, so it won't lead to unexpected results with caching.
+Creates a python list containing the items.
+(Can be modified with write operation nodes, using flow is recommended in this case, merge flow after the last operation.)